hanna1909/data-challenges-updated/07-ML-Ops/03-Automate-model-lifecycle/04-Monitor-perf-on-fresh-data/README.md

 They also added a new `Makefile` _directive_ callable with `make run_flow` (test it now).

-Each time you run `make run_flow` the `taxifare_flow.main` module is ran once, triggering a single full lifecycle of training for your model.
+Each time you run `make run_flow` the `taxifare.flow.main` module is ran once, triggering a single full lifecycle of training for your model.

 ### `registry_db.py`